sambuddhac/MacroEnergy.jl/docs/src/Modeler Guide/build_sectors.md

 # Modeler Guide

-## How to build new sectors in MACRO
+## How to build new sectors in Macro

 ### Overview
-The steps to build a sector in MACRO are as follows:
+The steps to build a sector in Macro are as follows:

 1. Create new sectors/commodity types by defining new subtypes of `Commodity` in the `MacroEnergy.jl` file.